timandy/routine/README.md

 Represents the context variable of the coroutine, and the supported functions include:

 + `Get() (value interface{})`: Get the variable value that has been set by the current coroutine.
 + `Set(v interface{}) interface{}`: Set the value of the context variable of the current coroutine, and return the old value that has been set before.
-+ `Del() (v interface{})`: Delete the context variable value of the current coroutine and return the deleted old value.
++ `Remove() (v interface{})`: Delete the context variable value of the current coroutine and return the deleted old value.
 + `Clear()`: Thoroughly clean up the old value of this context variable saved in all coroutines.

-**Tip: The internal implementation of `Get/Set/Del` adopts a lock-free design.
+**Tip: The internal implementation of `Get/Set/Remove` adopts a lock-free design.
 In most cases, its performance should be very stable and efficient.**

 # Garbage Collection